top of page

 Pallets.jpg

-Cost Effective Transport Pallets
+Cost Effective Blocks for Transport Pallets

 Currently, these blocks are used in block pallets replacing 26 to 32 % of the wood volume of a block pallet.
 Thus, our Yellow-Pallet factories can offer a more cost-effective pallet than the conventional all wood pallets.